yanrivera19/spotify/README.md

 ```

 3. In your console, select the cloned app and type in the command <code>npm install</code>.
-4. After that command is done, type in the command <code>npm start</code>.
+4. After that command is done running, type in the command <code>npm start</code>.
 The app will then open in the browser on localhost:3000.
 5. If you wish to open the deployed version of the application on your browser, [click here](https://spotify-rho-azure.vercel.app/).